 For more details, here below is a bio that one of my publishers prepared:

 Erich is currently Research Fellow with WDC, Whale and Dolphin Conservation, in the UK.
-He created and works on WDC’s Critical Habitat / Marine Protected Areas Programme.
-For the past decade, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
+He created and works on WDC’s Healthy Seas Programme.
+For the past two decades, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
 The Far East Russia Orca Project (FEROP) has won the prestigious Klüh Prize for Innovation in Science ($10,000 prize) from Germany.
 In 2007 Erich began working with the nonprofit marinebio.org site as director of Marine Mammals.
 In 2008-09, he co-chaired the program committee and was a member of the steering committee for the first ever conference on marine mammal protected areas (www.icmmpa.org), held in Hawaii.
-After helping to organize and edit the proceedings for the second and third conferences in Martinique in November 2011, and Adelaide, Australia in November 2014, he is currently helping to plan a fourth conference in Puerto Vallarta, Mexico, for November 2016.
+After helping to organize and edit the proceedings for the second and third conferences in Martinique in November 2011, and Adelaide, Australia in November 2014, he remained on the ICMMPA steering committee for conferences in 2016 and 2019.
+Twice he has served as a nominator for the Pew Marine Fellows.

 In December 2010 he helped organize the program and was keynote speaker at the United Nations University in Tokyo, Japan, for the ‘New Tales about Whales in Science, Society and Art’ Symposium and the Global Whale Watching Conference.
 In tandem with these events, he helped produce a successful art gallery exposition — sponsored by philanthropist Peter Hall for The Beautiful Whale Project — that brought US photographer Bryant Austin’s life-size whale photographs to Japan and featured animations from Japanese artist Haruyoshi Kawai.

-Erich has researched and written numerous conservation and scientific reports as a consultant and advisor for international conservation groups and governments, as well as co-authored 20 peer-reviewed scientific papers, and is considered an authority on whales and dolphins, marine protected areas and marine conservation, marine policy, whale watching and ecotourism.
-He has lectured and worked on conservation and scientific projects in Japan, Russia, Indonesia, Iceland, Mexico, Chile, and the Caribbean.
+Erich has researched and written numerous conservation and scientific reports as a consultant and advisor for international conservation groups and governments, as well as co-authored 40 peer-reviewed scientific papers, and is considered an authority on whales and dolphins, marine protected areas and marine conservation, marine policy, whale watching and ecotourism.
+He has lectured and worked on conservation and scientific projects in Japan, Russia, Indonesia, Iceland, Mexico, Chile, Mozambique, the Caribbean and many other countries.
 He has also taught as a visiting lecturer at the Ohio State University, the University of Edinburgh, and the Massachusetts Institute of Technology (MIT).
 Twice a James Thurber Writer-in-Residence, and a Vannevar Bush Fellow at MIT and Harvard in 1985-86, he participated as a Kava Bowl Ocean Summit Fellow at the East-West Center in Hawaii in June 2011 to discuss and plot strategies on the theme of “How much is the ocean worth to you?”

-Erich’s magazine and newspaper credits include: National Geographic, New Scientist, Canadian Geographic, The Sunday Times (London), The Guardian, The New York Times, Defenders, International Wildlife.
-He has 15 magazine and book awards including the “Outstanding Book of the Year” Award from the American Society of Journalists & Authors, Inc., in New York (2002) and “Outstanding Academic Books of 2012” (Choice, Feb.
-2013).
+Erich’s magazine and newspaper credits include: National Geographic, New Scientist, Canadian Geographic, The Sunday Times (London), The Guardian, The New York Times, Defenders, International Wildlife and the brilliant online Hakai magazine.
+He has 15 magazine and book awards including the “Outstanding Book of the Year” Award from the American Society of Journalists & Authors, Inc., in New York (for Creatures of the Deep) and “Outstanding Academic Books of 2012” (Choice, Feb.
+2013, for Marine Protected Areas for Whales, Dolphins and Porpoises).

 Erich is a charter member of the Society for Marine Mammalogy, as well as a long-time member of the European Cetacean Society, the Writers’ Guild, the American Society of Journalists & Authors and the Society of Authors.
 In 2006, he was invited to join the IUCN Species Survival Commission’s Cetacean Specialist Group, and in 2011, the IUCN World Commission on Protected Areas.
-In 2013 he became co-chair of the newly formed IUCN Marine Mammal Protected Areas Task Force.
+In 2013 he co-founded and became co-chair with Giuseppe Notarbartolo di Sciara of the IUCN Marine Mammal Protected Areas Task Force.